“If you could have anything you wanted, right at this second, what would it be?”

 “Well I wouldn’t want to have all these weird things happening,” I said slowly, obviously holding back.

 “I already knew that.
 You say it all the time.
 But I also know there’s something else you are trying so desperately not to say,” he inched closer.

 “Sometimes the things that go unsaid are the same things that keep it exciting.
 I wouldn’t be any fun to be around if you knew all my secrets,” I whispered.
 “Somehow I doubt I would ever grow tired of spending time with you.
 I’ve never met anyone quite like you.”

 “What would you want most if you could have it?”

-“That’s a dangerous question,” he sat so close the air fizzled.
+“That’s a dangerous question,” he sat so close, that the air fizzled.
 Everything I was trying to shield from him danced dangerously close to the surface.

 “Who doesn’t like danger?”
 I challenged.

 “Did I mention how very beautiful you look?” he smirked.

 “Can I kiss you again?” his eyes grew dark with desire.